rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Trigger:** User clicks the "Add Recipe" button on the homepage and detailed recipe pages.

 **Process:**
-- The user is navigated to the recipe creation page.
+- The user is navigated to the recipe creation page
 - A blank form is displayed with input fields for title, ingredients, and steps
 - The user fills in the information and submits the form
 - A `POST /api/recipes` request is sent to the backend with the new recipe data
-- The backend stores the data in the SQLite database
+- The backend stores the data in the PostgreSQL database
 - The user is redirected back to the homepage where the new recipe is now listed

 **Outcome:** The new recipe is added and shown on the homepage.